Superconvergent pseudostress-velocity finite element methods for the Oseen and Navier-Stokes equations: Introduction

 \section{Introduction}

 In fluid mechanics, the Oseen equations describe the flow of a viscous and incompressible fluid at small Reynolds numbers.
-Instead of dropping the advective term completely, the Oseen approximation linearizes the advective acceleration term $\bu\cdot\nabla\bu$ to $\bb\cdot\nabla\bu$, where $\bb$ represents the velocity at large distance.
+Instead of dropping the advective term completely, the Oseen approximation linearizes the advective acceleration term $\bm{u}\cdot\nabla\bm{u}$ to $\bm{b}\cdot\nabla\bm{u}$, where $\bm{b}$ represents the velocity at large distance.
 As a result it provides a lowest-order solution that is uniformly valid everywhere in the flow field.
 Since the Oseen equations partly account for the inertia terms (at large distance), they have better approximation in the far field while keeping the same order of accuracy as Stokes approximation near the body, see, e.g., \cite{kundu2015fluid}.
 Mathematically speaking, the Oseen equation can be viewed as a linearized Navier--Stokes equation arising from fixed point iteration.
-It is the purpose of this paper to shed light on a priori and superconvergence analysis of pseudostress-velocity mixed methods for the Navier--Stokes equation.